Extract fields from file headers

 This documentation does not apply to the most recent version of Splunk.
 Click here for the latest version.

-Certain data sources and source types, such as CSV and MS Exchange log files, can have headers that contain field information.
+CSV files can have headers that contain field information.
 You can configure Splunk to automatically extract these fields during index-time event processing.

 name, location, message, "start date"